Powerlearnproject/se-assignment-day-2-git-and-github-architectPhilemon/README.md

 5:Visual brainstorming and mind mapping tools

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+Common Challenges
+1:Merge Conflicts:
+    Challenge: Occur when changes from different branches conflict and need manual resolution.
+    Strategy: Regularly pull changes from the main branch and communicate with team members to minimize conflicts.
+2: